-The format for a second interview or site visit will vary greatly.
-Some second interviews are held on campus, but most will be at the organization's facility.
+The format for a second interview will vary greatly; however, most will be at the organization's facility.
 These on-site interviews can last from an hour to an entire day or longer, and may even require long distance travel.
 To be at your best, prepare for: